rbowen/presentations/talking-to-management/slides.md

     * Open Source zealot trying to communicate to prosaic managers
 * There are many motivations for writing open source software.
 Your company's motivations are entirely different.

+Always had the luxury of working with people who are as passionate about open source as I am but now that I'm at a megacorp I find myself spending a lot more time talking to managers and using terms like "ROI".

 ---

 # Agenda: